Bride and groom stand in the middle of Joshua Trees on a rock at sunset inside a national park.

 Other Things to Do in Joshua Tree

 If you’re adventurous, then of course you’ve probably heard about the climbing in Joshua Tree National Park.
 Classic climbs like The Eye can be fun to do.
-Even if you aren’t experience with climbing, you can hire a guide to teach you & take you on some beginner climbs in the park.
+Even if you aren’t experienced with climbing, you can hire a guide to teach you & take you on some beginner climbs in the park.

-Getting Married in California
+Getting Married in California & California Marriage Licenses

 In California, you need a valid marriage license & to have a ceremony officiated by a person authorized to perform weddings in the state.
 You & your partner must both be at least 18 years old, & not currently married to anyone else.
 If either of you is under 18, you will need the consent of a parent or guardian.
 You will also need two witnesses to sign the marriage license after the ceremony.